ybw0014/mc-plugin-docs/docs/slimefun-translation/contributing/translating.md

 There are 2 special lore placeholders: `Radioactive` and `Machine`.
 The arguments of these 2 placeholders are read as ids, and should **NOT** be translated.
 If you see something like `%sftrlore_Radioactive_Low%` or `%sftrlore_Machine_Medium_Machine%` in the lore, you should keep them as they are.

-## Submitting new source text
+## Submitting new source strings

-If you want to submit new files of source text, please submit a pull request to our [repository](https://github.com/ybw0014/SlimefunTranslation).
+If you want to submit new files of source string, please submit a pull request to our [repository](https://github.com/ybw0014/SlimefunTranslation).

 You can use `/sftr translation generate` command to help you generate the source text file.
-See [Commands & Permissions](/slimefun-translation/usage/commands-and-permissions) page for more information.
+See the command [usage](/slimefun-translation/usage/commands-and-permissions#generate-translation-file) page for more information.